Rhoopes25/startup/noted.md

-# This is what I leared today
+# This is what I leared day 1
 __day 1__

 _italic text_